Patch tests a pain-free, reliable way for Elgin residents to identify irritants, causes of allergies

 In cases when, for instance, rashes are only observed in areas exposed to the sun (face, neck, back of hands, shoulders), photo-patch testing may be recommended.
 This type of patch testing is the same as the “standard” option — only two sets of the same substances are applied to your skin.
 One set is exposed to UV light; the other is not.
 Skin is later examined to see if the substance prompted a reaction in the area exposed to sunlight.

-Drs.
-Noga Askenazi, and Eugenia Hahn in Elgin offer patch tests to narrow down the reasons your skin may be behaving badly, so you can take the appropriate steps to avoid these substances and reduce your symptoms.
+Dr. Noga Askenazi and the staff in Elgin offer patch tests to narrow down the reasons your skin may be behaving badly, so you can take the appropriate steps to avoid these substances and reduce your symptoms.
 Symptom-free is a call away at (847) 888-8802.Back to Patch Testing Page